torstenboettjer/python_mcp/README.md

 demo.launch()
 ```

+What this code does:

   * Create a `pipeline` object from `transformers`.
   * Define a Python function (`generate_text` in this case) that calls your `pipe` object.
   * Pass this function to `gr.Interface`.

 ### Transformer Pipeline

-Using `gr.Interface.from_pipeline`, Gradio provides a convenient shorthand for `transformers.pipeline` objects.
+In addition, Gradio provides a convenient shorthand for `transformers.pipeline` objects, using `gr.Interface.from_pipeline`.

 ```python
 import gradio as gr